ramrochan/testable/README.md

 Language: Java

-The best way to test is to run the tests in Browserstack using the following command
+The best way to test is to run the tests is in Browserstack using the following command

 mvn test "-Dconfig=browserstack_chrome61"